sillevl/course-databases/src/exercises/02-example-databases/index.md

 ERROR: Failed to open file 'create.sql', error: 2
 ```

-Check if the create.sql file is in the folder where you started you PowerShell or commandprompt.
+Check if the create.sql file is in the folder where you started you PowerShell or command prompt.

 Now wait until the prompt is back to its normal state.
 There should be a table in this database now, let's check with `SHOW TABLES;`.